Commercial Pool Management for HOA Communities in Chicagoland

 Pre-Qualified

-Most HOA communities run one or two pools plus a kiddie pool — shared amenities with board oversight and resident-elected decision cycles.
+Most HOA communities run one or two shared pools, often with a kiddie pool, board oversight, and resident-elected decision cycles.

 Weekly full chemistry panel documented for board and property-manager records

-IDPH-ready logs + VGB drain cover audit every spring opening
+IDPH logs and VGB drain cover review at spring opening

 StarGuard Elite or American Red Cross lifeguards staffed for the full season